 Structural unemployment means that while job vacancies exist a lack of skills and the ‘education gap’ may explain why they are not easily filled.
 The ‘education and skills gap’ is likely to have a particularly large impact on youth employment, with younger workers joining the labour market with insufficient skills.
 The same is true with ‘re-employment’ after a recession or downturn.

 Labour immobility is a significant element in structural unemployment.
 Structural change frequently has a regional dimension with declining industries existing in different regions than emerging and developing industries.
-The decline in the UK’s manufacturing base from the 1970s affected the north while the growing service sector was located in the south east.
+The decline in the UK’s manufacturing base from the 1970s affected the north while the growing and emerging service sector was located in the south east.

 The choice of policy will take into account the causes of structural unemployment, the cost of policy implementation, and the likelihood of its success.